Canisius College Data & Information Overview

 Student to Faculty Ratio

 At Canisius, the student to faculty ratio is an excellent 11 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The full-time faculty percentage at Canisius College is 40%.
-This is lower than the national average of 47%.
+The full-time faculty percentage at Canisius College is 45%.
+This is comparable to the national average of 47%.